odinho/gmg_localfiles/README.md

 It will try to make mediagoblin not touch/ruin your files (no guarantees!), but it will make a `mg_cache` folder in the directory.

+The plugin has currently been tested on what will become MediaGoblin 0.7.

 Example setup in `mediagoblin.ini`: